vandenn/evanlivelo.com/content/blog/2025-10-13-stateless-api-hitl-langgraph.md

 ## Using a graph execution checkpointer in LangGraph with an external database

 **This is where [LangGraph's `checkpointer`](https://langchain-ai.github.io/langgraph/concepts/persistence/#checkpoints) comes in**.
 LangGraph is able to snapshot graph state at each step through checkpoints, which it then saves in a place that depends on the checkpoint saver implementation you adopt.
-In this case, instead of using the `InMemorySaver`, I relied on an SQLite database and used LangGraph's `SqliteSaver`:
+In this case, instead of using the [`InMemorySaver`](https://langchain-ai.github.io/langgraph/reference/checkpoints/#langgraph.checkpoint.memory.InMemorySaver), I relied on an SQLite database and used LangGraph's [`SqliteSaver`](https://langchain-ai.github.io/langgraph/reference/checkpoints/#langgraph.checkpoint.sqlite.SqliteSaver)/[`AsyncSqliteSaver`](https://langchain-ai.github.io/langgraph/reference/checkpoints/#langgraph.checkpoint.sqlite.aio.AsyncSqliteSaver):

 ```python
 def stream_ai_tutor_workflow(...):